ROB HEINSOHN'S HOMEPAGE

-My post-graduate students, collectively referred to as the HERD (Heinsohn Ecological Research Division) work in a variety of areas including behavioural ecology, conservation biology and community ecology.
+My post-graduate students are part of the Difficult Birds Research Group and work in a variety of areas including behavioural ecology, conservation biology and community ecology.
 Much of the research is carried out in remote regions such as Papua New Guinea, Cape York Peninsula, the Australian arid zone and southern Africa.
 Topics include bird migration, cooperative breeding and mating systems, animal personalities, biology of endangered species, human-wildlife conflict, and landscape ecology.

 Current PhD Students